QualiTorque/qualitorque.github.io/docs/getting-started/Connect a Kubernetes Cluster.md

 1. In Torque's **Administration** page, open the **Cloud Accounts** tab.
 2. Click **Connect a Cloud**.
-3. Slect the cloud provider and the type of Kubernetes to use, and give the execution host a name.
+3. Select the cloud provider and the type of Kubernetes to use, and give the execution host a name.
    > ![Locale Dropdown](/img/add-k8s-wizard.png)
 3. Click __Next__.
 4. Click __Generate__ and copy the command that is displayed